mountaineerbr/shellChatGPT/README.md

 ## Acknowledgements

 The following projects are worth remarking.
-They were studied during development of this script and used as referencial code sources.
+They were studied during development of this script and used as referential code sources.

 1. [Claude Code](https://github.com/anthropics/claude-code)
 2. [Gemini CLI](https://github.com/google-gemini/gemini-cli)